privacybydesign/irma-frontend-packages/examples/browser/yivi-frontend/README.md

-# Browser YIVI frontend example
+# Browser Yivi frontend example

 This package is an example for how to use the `yivi-frontend` wrapper in the web browser.
 See the source of `index.html` for how we use the wrapper.

-Note that the way we initialize the session on the YIVI server is **not** a recommended best practice for use in web browsers!
+Note that the way we initialize the session on the Yivi server is **not** a recommended best practice for use in web browsers!
 See the [yivi-client documentation](../../../plugins/yivi-client) for more information on how to safely initialize your session.